shadeappworld/pluto/docs/css-classes.md

   - [Animation](#animation)
   - [Color](#color)

-There are many CSS classes that are available in Pluto.
+There are many CSS classes that are available in ShadeOS.
 Until all of them are documented, here are a lot of the utility ones that are commonly used:

 ## Layout